-Solar panels and wind turbines get a lot of attention these days, but a more common medium is helping reshape America’s energy economy right now: The simple light bulb.
+Solar panels and wind turbines get a lot of attention these days, but a more basic medium is also helping reshape the energy economy: The simple light bulb.

-In fact, there’s been a quiet light bulb revolution in the United States over the past decade, with many homes moving to more energy-efficient lighting.
-That general shift has already decreased electricity demand in the country.
+In fact, there’s been a quiet light bulb revolution in the United States over the past decade, with many households moving to more energy-efficient lighting.

 According to the Natural Resources Defense Council, there are about six billion screw-in sockets in homes across the United States and two to three billion of those still have inefficient incandescent or halogen bulbs in them.